infinity-keys/ik-landing/packages/react-lens-share-button/README.md

 ## Styling

-To use the default styles, import them into your file:
+To use the default styles, import them into your file.

 ```js
 import 'react-lens-share-button/dist/style.css'